DiffAPF/LA-2A/README.md

-# Mathcing LA-2A with a digital compressor
+# Matching LA-2A with a digital compressor

 Source code to reproduce the compressor experiment in the paper [Differentiable All-pole Filters for Time-varying Audio Systems]().